WaylonWalker/waylonwalker.com/pages/blog/automating-my-post-starter.md

 ### tags

-For tags I decided I wanted the parser to be as simple as possible and didnt want to dance around any flags.
+For tags I decided I wanted the parser to be as simple as possible and didn't want to dance around any flags.
 I am simply just going to look at every argument passed into the command and see if any of them contain one of my common tags.